'

 How much does a guest speaker cost?

 The price of a guest speaker can vary, depending on the time of year, the speaker themselves, as well as the event you are holding.
-Although you are sure to pay more for a keynote speaker, choosing speakers that are passionate about the theme of your event will make it more likely that you will stay within your budget.
+Although you are sure to pay more for a keynote speaker, choosing speakers who are passionate about the theme of your event will make it more likely that you will stay within your budget.

 And yes, you do have to budget for speakers.
 The days of freebies are over, especially if you want a professional speaker.
-It takes time, effort and experience to deliver a good presentation and this needs to be paid for.
+It takes time, effort and experience to deliver a good presentation, and this needs to be paid for.

 Finding the ideal guest speakers for your event

 Now that you know the type of speaker you want and the role they will play at your event, you need to find them.
 Finding the right speaker amongst the thousands out there is no easy task.
-We recommend starting your hunt in the following places…
+We recommend starting your hunt in the following places

-Similar events and conferences – look back over the programmes of similar events and see which speakers featured.
+• Similar events and conferences – look back over the programmes of similar events and see which speakers featured.
 Dig around on social media and YouTube to see if you can gauge the success of their presentation.

-Use agencies like Speakers Corner and JLA to find potential speakers
+• Agencies like Speakers Corner and JLA to find potential speakers

-Your contacts – yep, go back through your contact list and see who jumps out
+• Your contacts – yep, go back through your contact list and see who jumps out

-TED Talk Speakers – both TED and TEDx talks put the emphasis on the best quality and most engaging speakers so use these in your search for speakers
+• TED Talk Speakers – both TED and TEDx talks put the emphasis on the best quality and most engaging speakers, so use these in your search for speakers.

 Choosing the Right Guest Speaker Checklist